Iran lose to Spain, but Iranian women celebrate landmark moment

 After a stale first 45 minutes, which Spain dominated but rarely threatened, Diego Costa broke the deadlock less than 10 minutes into the second half, albeit with a huge slice of good fortune.

-The ball found its way into the net after it hit Iran defender Majid Hosseini and then ricocheted off the Atletico forward past goalkeeper Ali Beiranvand.

-Iran did have the ball in the back of the net and thought they had found the equalizer, but another feather in the cap for the Video Assistant Referee saw the goal correctly ruled out for offside.
+Iran thought they had found the equalizer soon after, but another feather in the cap for the Video Assistant Referee saw the goal correctly ruled out for offside.

+Spain's struggles against Iran continued the trend of the big nations struggling in Russia.

+Brazil, Argentina and Germany all failed to win their opening games, while France, England and Portugal -- in their second game -- all labored to secure three points against lower-ranked opposition.